Brahma Sarovar: History

-A sacred shrine dedicated to Lord Shiva stands within the sarovar, accessible by a small bridge.
+A sacred shrine dedicated to Shiva stands within the sarovar, accessible by a small bridge.
 According to scriptures, bathing in this sarovar increases the sanctity of performing the 'ashvamedh yajna'.
-The pool offers a breath-taking sight during the Gita Jayanti celebrations held each year in the last week of November and early December when a 'deep daan' ceremony of floating lamps in water and [Aarti] occurs.
+The Gita Jayanti celebrations are held each year in the last week of November and early December when a 'deep daan' ceremony of floating lamps in water and [Aarti] occurs.
 This also happens to be the time when migratory birds from distant places arrive at the sarovar.
 The Birla Gita Mandir and Baba Nath's haveli and temple are the neighbouring attractions.

 Solar eclipse ritual

 The pools are especially crowded during solar eclipses because it is believed that bathing there during the solar eclipse is an ablution of sin.
-On 29 March 2006, a solar eclipse was visible in the region and it drew an estimated one million people to the site.
+On 29 March 2006, a solar eclipse in the region drew an estimated one million people to the site.
 Whenever an eclipse is visible from the Sarovar, hundreds of thousands gather in the pools.